 Relax in a private transfer taking you along the far reaching pampas of Punta Arenas en route to Puerto Natales.
 Admire the changing Patagonia sky that stretches out into the horizon and herds of iconic Patagonian sheep grazing on grand estancias.
 Soon we arrive to the colorful coastal town of Puerto Natales where our multisport adventure begins with a hike of Cerro Dorotea (Dorotea Hill).
 Our 800 meter ascent to the summit allows for a gentle and inviting hike where we will be rewarded with mesmerizing views of the city of Puerto Natales, the Ultima Esperanza Fjord, and the Admiral Montt Gulf.
-After our descent, our private transfer takes us into the heart of Puerto Natales where we will see iconic monuments along the coast and surely be blessed with an enchanting evening´s view of the fjords and mountain peaks silhouetted against the colorful sky.
+After our descent, our private transfer takes us into the heart of Puerto Natales where we will see iconic monuments along the coast and surely be blessed with an enchanting evening's view of the fjords and mountain peaks silhouetted against the colorful sky.

-As an optional activity if you are not up to a hike, we will enjoy an afternoon of basket weaving with local Kawesqar women.
+As an optional activity if you are not up the hike, we will enjoy an afternoon of basket weaving with local Kawesqar women.
 Basket weaving in the Kawesqar culture represents a traditional ancestral spiritual connection, using the hands as dialogue which weaves stories and connects people.
 The basketry of junquillo (type of reed) is taught from generation to generation and reaches us today through its artisans who preserve their legacy and brings us closer to this experience with the Kawesqar people.

 Tonight we will share a private dinner at a local restaurant as we finish our first day with a comfortable night's rest in our hotel accommodation.

-2 Hour Private Transfer, 5 Hour Hike / 13 KM, 20 Minute Private Transfer
+5 Hour Hike / 13 KM, 20 Minute Private Transfer